TheArjunAgarwal/sem3-notes/agth.typ

   Sperner's Lemma states that there exists a triangle with all vertices having distinct colors.
 ]
 #definition(title : "Sperner's Lemma Problem")[
-  Given a lattice as an input with the lattice points colored in three colors with every boundry being forbidden to use one color.
+  Given a lattice as an input with the lattice points colored in three colors with every boundary being forbidden to use one color.
 The intermediate vertices can have any color (from the 3).

   We define a triangle as 3 points in the same cell.
 That is a $1, 1, sqrt(2)$ right angle triangle where lengths are unit.